-You only have 10 days after the arrest to protect your driving privileges and your commercial driving privileges.
+You only have ten (10) days after the arrest to protect your driving privileges and your commercial driving privileges.
 We can help you demand a formal review hearing at the Tampa Bureau of Administration Reviews (BAR).

-During a Formal Review Hearing to contest the administrative disqualification of the CDL, the hearing is conducted in accordance with Chapter 15-A-6, Florida Administrative Code, Section 322.2615 and section 322.64 of the Florida Statutes.
+During a Formal Review Hearing to contest the administrative disqualification of the CDL, the hearing is conducted under Chapter 15-A-6, Florida Administrative Code, Section 322.2615, and section 322.64 of the Florida Statutes.

-If the CDL holder is accused of refusing to submit to a chemical test of his breath, blood, or urine, then in addition to being read the implied consent warning, the CDL holder must be told that as a Commercial License Holder or Commercial Motor Vehicle operator, if you refuse to submit to a chemical test then you will be disqualified for a period of one year in the case of a first refusal or permanently if previously disqualified under section 322.64, F.S.
+If the CDL holder is accused of refusing to submit to a chemical test of his breath, blood, or urine, then in addition to being read the implied consent warning, the CDL holder must be told that as a Commercial License Holder or Commercial Motor Vehicle operator, if you refuse to submit to a chemical test, you will be disqualified for a one year period in the case of a first refusal or permanently if previously disqualified under section 322.64, F.S.

 At these hearings, you can serve a subpoena on the arresting officer that issued the notice of the CDL disqualification after the DUI arrest.
 You can also serve a subpoena on other witnesses in the case including the stop officer, any civilian witnesses, the breath test operator, or any other people named in the police reports submitted to the DHSMV.

-At the formal review hearing, the driver or his attorney is also given an opportunity to present any evidence showing that the driver was not the holder of a commercial driver license and/or was not operating a commercial motor vehicle at the time he was suspended and disqualified.
+At the formal review hearing, the driver or his attorney is also allowed to present any evidence showing that the driver was not the holder of a commercial driver license (CDL) and/or was not operating a commercial motor vehicle at the time he was suspended and disqualified.

 CDL Disqualification Formal Review Hearing

 For the CDL disqualification formal review hearing, the hearing officer will refer to the clerical process when scheduling the formal or informal review for disqualification.
-If eligible for the 42-day permit, the driver must be downgraded to a 42-day Class E temporary permit restricted to business purposes only effective the date the request is received in the office.
+If eligible for the 42-day permit, the driver must be downgraded to a 42-day Class E temporary permit restricted to business purposes only, effective when the request is received in the office.

 When a CMV operator is disqualified and arrested for a violation of section 316.193, Florida Statutes, the reviews will be conducted as one using the appropriate script.

 Sustaining a CDL Disqualification: If the hearing officer’s decision is to sustain the disqualification, the hearing officer will ensure that the final order used includes the CDL designation in the title.
-The hearing officer will Code FDLIS in accordance with the current coding guidelines.
+The hearing officer will Code FDLIS under the current coding guidelines.

 If the driver fails to appear for a formal disqualification review, the hearing officer will code the driver record the same as for a standard administrative review.
-If the arresting officer or breath test technician fails to appear without prior notification, the disqualification will be invalidated.
+The disqualification will be invalidated if the arresting officer or breath test technician fails to appear without prior notification.

 Invalidating a CDL Disqualification: An invalidation of a disqualification does not automatically mandate the invalidation of a corresponding suspension under section 322.2615, Florida Statutes.
-If the administrative suspension under section 322.2615 Florida Statutes is invalidated the corresponding disqualification may/may not also be set aside.
+If the administrative suspension under section 322.2615 Florida Statutes is invalidated, the corresponding disqualification may or may not also be set aside.

 Definition of Commercial Motor Vehicles